 Thus, aquaculture appropriates, but can also provide, a range of services as determined by factors such as location of production site, targeted species, production system, market structure and social context.
 A critical question is how to best guide the development of aquaculture that has the potential to support a portfolio of sustainable livelihoods and assist in poverty alleviation and food security.
 Aquaculture needs to be analyzed from an ecosystem service (ES) perspective.
 Additionally, life cycle analysis (LCA) can be used as a tool for identification of linkages to ES and to define appropriate system boundaries.
 This information will enable a deeper understanding of connections between farming and resource systems being relevant from a livelihood and poverty perspective.
-Broader systematic perspectives on aquaculture, such as the "Ecosystem Approach to Aquaculture" (Soto et al., 2008) may also enable analysis of trade-offs and sustainability aspects, especially with respect to net benefits for poorer resource users.
+Broader systematic perspectives on aquaculture, such as the "Ecosystem Approach to Aquaculture" (Soto et al. 2008) may also enable analysis of trade-offs and sustainability aspects, especially with respect to net benefits for poorer resource users.
+However, they fall short of encompassing adequately "ecosystem services" as defined in the Millennium Assessment.

-A key success factor for effective coordination and fostering synergies that make an impact on how proposed project outputs can aid targeted end-users is the ability to engage all stakeholders at the out start.
+A key success factor for effective coordination and fostering synergies that make an impact on how proposed project outputs can aid targeted end-users is the ability to engage all stakeholders at the outset.
 Thus, participation and good governance are fundamental to the sustainability of aquaculture development.
-Trust and buy-in generated through grass root participation and the application of transparent decision-making processes are also the building blocks behind improved coordination of all the sector's stakeholders.
-Strengthening of institutional capacity and resources (including human capacity), both at national and international levels, are needed for enabling development of aquaculture for poverty reduction and improved human well-being.
+Trust and buy-in generated through participation at all levels and the application of transparent decision-making processes are also the building blocks behind improved coordination of all the sector's stakeholders.
+Strengthening of institutional capacity and resources (including human capacity), both at national and international levels, are needed for enabling the development of aquaculture for poverty reduction and improved human well-being.